-The aged care industry in Australia: The Facts
+The aged care industry in Australia: The facts

-Some might say that there has never been a better time to get into the aged care industry.
 For Adele from Harrington Park in New South Wales, the decision was personal.

 How do you get a job in the aged care industry?